sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 # Demonstrating robustness

 We could have done this more rigorously - but we wanted to keep progressing.
 Besides, isn't kinetic punishment the fastest way to a robot's heart?
-Its worth noting that there are a couple examples of picking the block off the floor in the play dataset - but only around ~5-10 - which means the model is quite robust!
-It would be interesting to test whether similar behaviour emerged with no floor examples, only the differing height of the shelf, table and perhaps one more platform of different height.
+Its worth noting that there are a couple examples of picking the block off the floor in the play dataset - but only around ~5-10!
+It would be interesting to test whether similar behaviour emerged with no floor examples, only the differing height of the shelf, table and drawer interior.

 ![alt-text-1](https://sholtodouglas.github.io/images/play/adversarial2.gif "side by side comparison")